WALNUT VALLEY FESTIVAL – WINFIELD, KS

 After the jam wrapped up, Chuck and I started looking for a place that we could have our “Midnight Jam.”
 The Midnight Jam term comes from a magical night of music played at the Bean Blossom Festival in Indiana years ago.

-It was under a moonlit sky, in a grove were the air was cool damp and still.
+It was under a moonlit sky, in a grove where the air was cool damp, and still.
 We just played music to each other and it was quiet enough that we could hear our guitars and voices echoed through the trees.
 Ever since that night, we always try to have at least one moment like that at each festival.

 After walking around for a bit, we ended in front of Stage 5 (another side stage in the Pecan Grove area), where there was music being performed earlier.
 While there was still a lot of people around, Stage 5 was a nice area of quiet and peace amongst the other larger jams being played off in the distance.
 We played a few songs and were joined by a bass player, Dave.
 He added a nice foundation and sang a few funny tunes that we’ve never heard before.